 Gwinnett Housing Corporation

-GHC manages the following housing programs:
+GHC manages three programs:

 Pathway Market Program is our supportive housing program, that assists families housed in the program to save money for the purchase of a home or helps the resident secure permanent housing in the private sector without the assistance of subsidized housing programs.

 Pathway Home Program is our supportive housing program that, through the partnership of several non-profit organizations, offers affordable rental options for families with children in Gwinnett County without a stable home for two years.